What are the English language requirements for visa applicants?

 If you have to be registered with the professional board in charge for your profession, the required level of English might be even higher.
 This applies for teachers, nurses, doctors etc.

-The required English levels depending on the kind of visa you are applying for
+The required English levels depend on the kind of visa you are applying for

 The minimum English requirement must be met by the Principal applicant, as well as the Principal applicant's partner and any dependent children aged 16 and older.
 Principal applicants must either show an IELTS report with an overall band score of 6.5 or better in the General or Academic modules, or provide evidence that they meet this requirement.
 Partners and dependent children over 16 must have a recent IELTS certificate with an overall band score of 5 or better in the General or Academic modules.